kennywall/import-test/_posts/2010-12-30-the-power-of-using-apis.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Here is a brief example of how APIs can quickly deliver value in every day business.
+{% include JB/setup %}Here is a brief example of how APIs can quickly deliver value in every day business.
 I wanted a way to evaluate the content of bookmarks using my Pinboard (anti-social) application  So I employed the Pinboard Bookmarking API to pull one of my latest bookmarks:
 Using Twitter to predict stock moves | Analysis &amp; Opinion | - http://blogs.reuters.com/felix-salmon/2010/12/23/using-twitter-to-predict-stock-moves/
 I have these curated bookmarks, but I want the text content from these URLs so I can evaluate it further.